peytoncordero/DRI25/data-literacies.md

 Processing data puts it into a state more readily available for analysis and makes the data legible.
 For instance, it could be rendered as **structured data**.
 This can also take many forms, e.g., a table.

-Here is a reminder of the list of structred forms or formats we reviewed earlier in the workshop:
+Here is a reminder of the list of structred forms and formats we reviewed earlier in the workshop:
 - Spreadsheets (e.g. `.xlsx`, `.numbers`, `.csv`)
 - Audio (e.g. `.mp3`, `.wav`, `.aac`)
 - Video (e.g. `.mov`, `.mp4`)